What is Fixed Capital?

-A fixed capital example would be that if a firm invests into a building where the production process will take place, it would be referred to as fixed capital.
+A fixed capital example would be that if a firm invests in a building where the production process will take place, it would be referred to as fixed capital.
 Because –

 - Firstly, the building will not get directly consumed by the production process.
 But if the company doesn’t have the building, it wouldn’t be able to run the production process.

-- Secondly, investing into the building is a fixed capital because this building will serve the business for a long period of time and the building can be referred to as long term asset.
+- Secondly, investing in the building is a fixed capital because this building will serve the business for a long period of time and the building can be referred to as long term assets.

 Fixed Capital Examples